espnet/espnet/README.md

 We support the following Linux distributions with CI.
 If you want to build your own Linux by yourself, please also check our [CI configurations](https://github.com/espnet/espnet/blob/master/.circleci/config.yml). to prepare the appropriate environments

 - ubuntu18
 - ubuntu16
 - centos7
 - debian9

-Also, we require to install Kaldi.
+Also, we have several other requirements to install Kaldi.
 You can follow the [Kaldi install instruction](https://github.com/kaldi-asr/kaldi/blob/master/INSTALL) or our Kaldi installation in CI with prebuilt Kaldi binaries in https://github.com/espnet/espnet/blob/master/ci/install_kaldi.sh

 ## Installation